ebenezer2015/Sparkify-ETL-Project/README.md

 * `sql_queries.py`
   * This file contains the queries executed to create and drop the tables, transfering the data into the 2 staging tables then the queries to transfer the data into the data warehouse.

+## Usage

+* First, you have to create the redshift cluster and the IAM Role to stage the data in it by following the `Cluster_Create_Delete.ipynb` instructions

+* Second, to run the ETL we have to create the database and the tables so we have to execute `create_tables.py` file.
+* `Create_tables.py` creates 2 tables for staging the log and song files from _**S3**_ into _**AWS Redshift**_ and 4 dimensions and a fact table for the star schema data warehouse

+* Now we can run `etl.py` to transfer our data from songs and log files into the staging database tables then transfer the data from staging tables to the data warehouse dimensions and fact.

+**_Important_**: _update the database and account credentials in the files to your own credentials in `dwh.cfg`